-- The autopilot always powers up in Standby mode. - You control the autopilot by pressing the buttons on the control unit.
-The control unit confirms each button press with a short beep. - You access the main functions by pressing a single key: - for example, when the autopilot is operating you can make course changes using the -1, +1, -10 and +10 keys - To access other functions you need to press two keys together: - for example, when the autopilot is operating you make an AutoTack to port by pressing the -1 and -10 keys together - You can return to manual steering at any time by pressing standby and disengaging the autopilot (see page 7).
+- The autopilot always powers up in Standby mode. - You control the autopilot by pressing the buttons with each press being confirmed by a short beep. - You access the main functions by pressing a single key: - To access other functions you need to press two keys together: - You can return to manual steering at any time by pressing standby and disengaging the autopilot (see page 6).